Director, Global Aviation & Public Policy, UPS - Keynote Speaker

 President & CEO, AOPA, Frederick, MD

 Mark R. Baker is a longtime general aviation (GA) pilot and only the fifth president in the 78-year history of the Aircraft Owners and Pilots Association (AOPA), the world’s largest civil aviation organization.
 A native Minnesotan, Mark earned his pilot certificate in his twenties and has logged more than 7,500 hours of flight time in aircraft ranging from light seaplanes to turbines and helicopters.
 He has welcomed numerous friends and family members, including his father, son, and two sons-in-law, into the pilot community.
-A graduate of the University of Minnesota, Mark has also served on numerous corporate boards, and has taken leadership roles with several nonprofit organizations.
+A graduate of the University of Minnesota, Mark has also served on numerous corporate boards and has taken leadership roles with several nonprofit organizations.

 Aviation Instructor, McKinney Independent School District, McKinney, TX

 Todd Curtis has spent the last six years as an instructor for the McKinney ISD High School Aviation program located in McKinney, Texas.
-When Todd started, there was one course offering available and had an enrollment of 32 students.
+When Todd started, there was only one course offering available with an enrollment of 32 students.
 Todd has worked with individuals from municipalities, private industry, and universities to build connections to bring the best opportunities to the students of McKinney.
 Today the program has grown significantly through Todd’s leadership and includes four course offerings and has an enrollment of over 220 students.